Saint Ignatius' College, Adelaide: Headmasters

 The college had their first female headmaster in 2022, Barbara Watkins.
-She was succeeded by another female headmaster, Lauren Brooks.
+She was succeeded by another female, Lauren Brooks.

 Sport and houses

 Students of the College are separated into four houses under a College house system.
 House members are involved in various musical, pastoral, performing and sporting events alongside participants of their own house and opposing teams.
 The four houses are named after their patron Jesuit saints: